Polydile/dile-components/docs/crud/crud-insert.md

 ### Events

-- **crud-insert-success**: Dispatched when an update operation is successfully completed.
+- **crud-insert-success**: Dispatched when an insert operation is successfully completed.
 It sends the same detail that is received from the `dile-ajax-form` component.

-> Since this component is based on `dile-ajax-form`, the events dispatched by it can also be listened to in `dile-crud-update`.
+> Since this component is based on `dile-ajax-form`, the events dispatched by it can also be listened to in `dile-crud-insert`.

+### CSS custom properties

+See the `dile-ajax-form` documentation to find the available custom CSS properties.

 ## Configuration